mani5h-agarwal/S2-T5/README.md

   ### Main Circuit's Working
   In this project model, users input their Weight, Age, Resting Heart Rate(RHR) and Distance along with selecting a specific type of physical activity (namely Walking, Running or Cycling) to receive data upon certain physical attributes after performing the said activity.
 Once the activity is selected using a switch (which also acts as the start-stop switch for the stopwatch clock), simultaneously the sequential block of the circuit is triggered which is used to track the duration of the activity.
 The inputs of the users are stored in registers which relay the necessary data further to the respective modules.
   To enter the data of a new user, a reset switch is used which resets the stored values of all the registers to zero, since we have used low level trigger registers here.
 This allows us to change the data as we require for the new user after which we can toggle the reset switch back to zero to calculate the data for the new user.

+The following components are used for the implementation of all the modules:

+ > 1) Adders
+>  3) Subtractors
+>  4) Muxipliers
+>  5) Basic logic gates like OR, AND, NOT gates
+>  6) Registers
+>  7) JK flip flops

 The following modules are used in the circuit: